-Learning to set healthy boundaries takes time and practise, so take all the time you need and don't force yourself to do something you don't want to.
+Learning to set healthy boundaries takes time and practise, so take the time you need and don't force yourself to do something you don't want.
 Develop a support system of people you trust can help you on your journey.

 Take good care of yourself, be patient and consistent, you won't regret it.